thermogl/TIXboxLiveEngine/README.md

 The return value of -getImageForURL:completion: indicates if the image is on disk, or needs to be downloaded.
 I use this in Friendz to decide if a placeholder is needed whilst the download completes.

+**TIXboxLiveEngineImageCache will take care of cropping game box art to square images.**

 ### Cross Platform Compatibility

-The TIXboxLiveEngine is built to run on both Mac and iOS.
-Anywhere you see UIImage in the above code samples, NSImage can be used in it's place on Mac.
+**The TIXboxLiveEngine is built to run on both Mac and iOS.
+Anywhere you see UIImage in the above code samples, NSImage can be used in it's place on Mac.**

 ## ARC?